dfe-analytical-services/explore-education-statistics/tests/robot-tests/README.md

 This directory holds the output of a test run, including the test report and log.
 Screenshots are preserved across runs, but other files are overwritten.

 ### tests
 This holds the actual robot framework/selenium tests.
 The tests are themselves organised into different folders.
 The `libs` doesn't contain tests, but utility keywords used by the tests.
+Similar to `libs`, `files` contains files used by the tests.

 ### webdriver
 This holds chromedriver, used by selenium to interact with the browser.